-Biden to blame ‘chaos and carnage’ of Trump for January 6
+Biden to blame ‘chaos and carnage’ of Trump for 6 January

+President will ‘speak to the truth of what happened’ in deadly 2021 insurrection

-Joe Biden will blame Donald Trump for the ‘chaos and carnage’ of January 6 in a speech to mark the one year anniversary of the violent insurrection on Capitol Hill.
+Joe Biden will blame Donald Trump for the ‘chaos and carnage’ of 6 January in a speech to mark the one-year anniversary of the violent insurrection on Capitol Hill.

-The president will take direct aim at his predecessor “to speak to the truth of what happened, not the lies that some have spread since,” according to White House press secretary Jen Psaki.
+The president will take direct aim at his predecessor “to speak to the truth of what happened, not the lies that some have spread since”, according to White House press secretary Jen Psaki.

 “Just as you heard him say on January 6 last year, I would expect President Biden to lay out the significance of what happened at the Capitol and the singular responsibility that President Trump has for the chaos and carnage that we saw,” she said at her daily press briefing.

-One year ago the mob forced its way past police barricades and stormed the Capitol Building in an attempt to prevent Congress from ratifying Joe Biden’s election defeat of Donald Trump.
+One year ago the pro-Trump mob forced its way past police barricades and stormed the Capitol Building in an attempt to prevent Congress from ratifying Joe Biden’s election defeat of Mr Trump.

 Following the attack, four more police officers who were on duty that day died by suicide.